 - Lime juice (brightens the overall dish)

-Aside from the ingredients I used, you can also include:
+Aside from the ingredients I used, you can also include or swap in:

 - Yellow squash